MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/learn-about-office-365-germany.md

 - Exchange Online Protection

-- Office Online
+- Office apps for the web

 - Office 365 Video

-- Project Online
+- Project for the web

 - Visio Online